Sovereign Immunity & the FTCA

 Contact an Experienced Federal EEOC Lawyer For Help

 If you are a federal employee and have been the victim of workplace discrimination or retaliation, you are not alone.
 You also do not have to go through this process on your own.
-By working with our experienced attorneys that know how to handle EEOC cases, you can get the support you need to seek justice.
+By working with our experienced attorneys who know how to handle EEOC cases, you can get the support you need to seek justice.